-- As a separate document.
+- A separate document.
 This is most common on websites or recruiter platforms that require the upload of documents.

 - An email.
 This is used when the job ad instructs you to send your job application via email.
 In that case, you will copy-paste your cover letter in the email body and attach your CV to the email.

 - A part of an online form.
 In this case, you will be asked to provide why you are applying for the role in a box on a website.

 What is the importance of cover letters?

 We at Linking Lines love to say that a cover letter is like a trailer.
 If the trailer is interesting, you want to watch the movie, right?
 The same principle applies here: if your cover letter is interesting, the recruiter will want to read your CV!
 It means that it aroused interest so there’s a very good chance the reader will read your entire CV!

 The art of CV and cover letter writing revealed

 And there you have it – the gist of the art of CV and cover letter writing!
 We understand this is a lot of information.
 But, surely you know that if you want results, you need to put in the work.
 This is true for any field in life: your relationships, fitness, career.
 And this is most definitely true when it comes to CV and cover letter writing.
 Remember, that is your golden ticket to an interview and a better job.